 Assessment is carried out by an appropriately qualified assessor and verified by internal and external verifiers.

-Assessment tasks and activities chosen should enable learners to produce sufficient, authentic, current, valid and reliable evidence that relates directly to the specified criteria.
+Assessment tasks and activities chosen should enable students to produce sufficient, authentic, current, valid and reliable evidence that relates directly to the specified criteria.
 Any assessment tasks and activities created must go through internal quality assurance prior to being used.

 As the Certificate for Achieving Excellence in Sports Performance is about the learner demonstrating their competence, most of the evidence should come from observation of their training and competition environments or looking at other forms of evidence from the learner’s real work that show how they meet the standard, or both.

 All assessments must be conducted in line with the 1st4sport Level 3 Certificate in Understanding Sports Performance (QCF) Assessor/Verifier Guidance to Delivery and Assessment.

 Students must successfully achieve all units in order to achieve the qualification.